folkwinr/SQL-Data-Warehouse-Project/README.md

 ---

-## 7. Create the Gold Views
+## 9. Create the Gold Views

-Create the final business-ready views used for reporting and analytics.
+Create the business-ready views used for reporting and analytics.

 ```sql
 sql/gold/create_gold_views.sql